istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway/index.md

 enables such flow through its sidecar proxies.
 If attackers bypass the sidecar proxy, they could directly access external services without traversing the egress gateway.
 Thus, the attackers escape Istio's control and monitoring.
 The cluster administrator or the cloud provider must ensure that no traffic leaves the mesh bypassing the egress gateway.
 Mechanisms external to Istio must enforce this requirement.
-For example, a firewall can deny all traffic not coming from the egress gateway.
+For example, the cluster administrator can configure a firewall to deny all traffic not coming from the egress gateway.
 The [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) can also forbid all the egress traffic not originating from the egress gateway (see [the next section](#apply-kubernetes-network-policies) for an example).